Bruno Tolentino

 Bruno Lúcio de Carvalho Tolentino (November 12, 1940 – June 27, 2007) was a Brazilian poet and intellectual, known for his opposition towards the more blatant avant-garde elements of Brazilian modernism, his advocacy of classical forms and subjects in poetry, his loathing of popular culture and concrete poetry, and by his being hailed as one of the most important and influential intellectuals of his generation.
 His work was awarded the Prêmio Jabuti three times, in 1994, 2000 and 2007.

+Early life

+Tolentino was born in Rio de Janeiro.